AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * Fixed an issue in the Email Designer where the Asset Core Service integration kept failing when trying to select an asset.
 (CAMP-47446)

 * Fixed an issue that blocked some Journey Orchestration deliveries due to Campaign not supporting timestamps with an exact value (i.e. ending with 00) sent by events from Journey Orchestration.

-* The updateDeliveryIndicators technical workflow has been optimized.
-Delivery IDs which have the same broadlog/trackinglog schema are now grouped together.
-This limits the number of queries thus improving performance.